 - Open to Changes: With the changes in business priorities or customer needs, your KPIs should also be flexible to changes.
 This requires a regular review of KPIs to ensure that they are still targeting the current business objectives.

-In a nutshell, KPIs stands as a vital tool to measure the progress of a business and forecast the success towards achieving the key business objectives.
+In a nutshell, KPIs stand as a vital tool to measure the progress of a business and forecast the success towards achieving the key business objectives.
 Therefore, make KPIs a regular part of your business operational activities, but do not overload KPIs as well.